Mathias-Boulay/android_gamepad_remapper/README.md

 	@Override // Implement the GamepadHandler interface
 	public void handleGamepadInput(int code, float value){
 		// TODO Your code to take care of the gamepad input.
-		// NOTE: INPUT ON AXIS WILL BE CALLED MANY TIMES, DESPITE THE VALUE NOT CHANGING ON MANUAL INTEGRATION }
 	}
+}
 ```

-**Note:** Inputs may be called many times despite the value from the axis not changing.
-This is an issue related to the vanilla gamepad integration.

 Lazier people might want to use the Managed integration.
 Consult the FULL DOCUMENTATION for details.